 This LibGuide gives an overview of much-consulted information sources.
 By performing a number of assignments you can learn how to search for economic literature in an efficient manner.
-It is useful to practice your search skills as this will also allow you to look up this information at home (24/7).

 Finding economic information is not usually a goal in itself, but a step that has to be taken when you are doing research, irrespective of its scope.
 Even minor research for an essay or assignment, etc., will consist of the following stages: choosing a topic and delineating it, formulating a question, finding information, processing the information, writing.
 This LibGuide is concerned with the stage of ‘finding information, mainly literature’.

-Electronic information for economists
+Digital information for economists

 Much information for economists is available electronically, but not all of it is accessible for free in the Internet's public domain.
 Much of the information can be found in subscription databases paid for by Utrecht University.
 A number of these frequently used databases are explained in this LibGuide.
 They are only accessible when you consult them at the University or from home using your Solis ID (the screen 'Login' wil appear when necessary).
 See also the Economics page of the University Library.